What is a TAVR? (Also called TAVI)

 (used courtesy of Edwards Lifesciences).

 Usually valve replacement requires an open heart procedure with a “sternotomy.”, in which the chest is surgically separated (open) for the procedure.
-The TAVR or TAVI procedures can be done through very small openings that leave all the chest bones in place, so recovery is generally much faster.
+The TAVR or TAVI procedures can be done through very small openings that leave all the chest bones in place.

-Most people who have this procedure are in their 70s or 80s and often have other medical conditions that make them a better candidate for this type of surgery.
+At this time the procedure is reserved for those people for whom an open heart procedure is too risky.
+For that reason, most people who have this procedure are in their 70s or 80 and often have other medical conditions that make them a better candidate for this type of surgery.

 Although relatively new, TAVI can be an effective option to improve quality of life in patients who otherwise have limited choices for repair of their aortic valve.